 They were also used to polish sword blades.

-Today, Begonias are often used as an ornamental plant and there are numerous hybrids of this species.
+Today, Begonias are often used as ornamental plants and there are numerous hybrids and varieties.

 Annuals, Bulbs, Perennials